DaniSenechal/DATA-511-Proj2/README.md

 camera <- read.csv("your directory")
 facebook <- read.csv("your directory")
 ```
-where "your directory" is the pathname of the data file (names corresponding to variable names.
+where "your directory" is the pathname of the data file (names corresponding to variable names).

 ## Status
 This project is completed.